mtap-research/PACMAN-charge/README.md

 * folder-name: relative path to a folder with cif files without partial atomic charges
 * charge-type (default: DDEC6): DDEC6, Bader, CM5 or REPEAT
 * digits (default: 6): number of decimal places to print for partial atomic charges.
-ML models were trained on a 6-digit dataset.
+ML models were trained on a 6-digit dataset
-* atom-type (default: True): Default is to keep the same partial atomic charge for the same atom types (based on the similarity of partial atomic charges up to 3 & 2 decimal places).
+* atom-type (default: True): Default is to keep the same partial atomic charge for the same atom types (based on the similarity of partial atomic charges up to 3 & 2 decimal places)
 * neutral (default: True): Default is to keep the net charge is zero.
-We use "mean" method to neuralize the system where the excess charges are equally distributed across all atoms.
+We use "mean" method to neuralize the system where the excess charges are equally distributed across all atoms

 # Website & Zenodo
-* Predict partial atomic charges using an online APP :point_right: [link](https://pacman-charge-mtap.streamlit.app/).
+* Predict partial atomic charges using an online APP :point_right: [link](https://pacman-charge-mtap.streamlit.app/)
 * Full code and dataset can be downloaded from :point_right: [link](https://zenodo.org/records/10822403)
-* Note: All future releases will be uploaded on Github and pip only.
+* Note: All future releases will be uploaded on Github and pip only

 # Reference
 If you use PACMAN charge, please consider citing [this paper]():